Nicola Kuleski

 Nicola Kuleski (Никола Кулески; born 7 May 1996) is a professional footballer who currently plays as central midfielder for Blacktown Spartans in NSW League One.
 Born in Australia, he has represented North Macedonia at youth level.

 Club career

 Being born to a father who was a professional football player himself, Nicola started playing football at a very young age (when he was only 4 years old), and he first started training by the local club Marconi Stallions at the age of 7.

-He primarily plays as a central midfielder, but he is also comfortable playing attacking or defensive midfield.
-His great ball skills and vision of the game make him a valuable asset to any team.
+He primarily plays as a central midfielder, but he also plays attacking or defensive midfield.

 Sydney FC

 In 2015 Kuleski joined Sydney FC where he started off by playing for the youth team, where he also served as co captain in the 2016–17 season.
 On 8 April 2017 he also made his debut for the first team of Sydney, arriving in the 80th minute as a substitute for Aaron Calver, in the A-League encounter against Wellington Phoenix which finished 1–1.